Chart Color Schemes

 Benowa displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Benowa, as per the latest Census, consisted of 61.2% houses and 38.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Dwelling structure in Benowa, as evaluated at the latest Census, comprised 61.2% houses and 38.7% other dwellings.
 In comparison, Non-Metro Qld had 25.1% houses and 74.9% other dwellings.
-Home ownership in Benowa was at 40.8%, with the rest either mortgaged (37.1%) or rented (22.1%).
+Home ownership in Benowa was 40.8%, with mortgaged dwellings at 37.1% and rented ones at 22.1%.
 The median monthly mortgage repayment was $2,167, higher than Non-Metro Qld's average of $1,950.
-The median weekly rent figure in Benowa was $580, compared to Non-Metro Qld's $437.
-Nationally, Benowa's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Median weekly rent in Benowa was $580, compared to Non-Metro Qld's $437.
+Nationally, Benowa's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing